-Drawing is helpful, but what is most important is being able to visually convey ideas through a sketch.
+Drawing is helpful, but what is most important is being able to convey ideas visually through a sketch.
 Creative concepting is more important than technical drawing skills.

 Approximately 25% of the graphic design curriculum is focused on web/mobile design.

-Based on a survey of 2015 grads, over 50% started at over $65,000.00 annual salary, 90% at $45,000.00 or over.
+Based on a recent alumni survey, over 35% started at $65,000.00 or over annual salary, and 80% at $45,000.00 or above.

 In a 2018 survey of local employers, 80% responded that the demand for designers would increase in the Seattle area for the next two years.

 It depends on your current financial trajectory.
 If you’re paying on your own, you should have savings to help you through…loans are available as well as financial aid.
 Working during school is difficult but possible.
 Limit outside work hours to 10-20 hours if possible.